 These should be wormed daily from day 40 of pregnancy until 2 days after whelping to prevent transfer via the placenta or via milk.

 1) Granules (Roundworm and some Tapeworm) – Tasteless granules which can be mixed in with your cat’s or dog’s food.

 2) Tablets (Roundworm and Tapeworm) – To mix with your cat food/dog food or given directly by mouth.
 Please ask a veterinary nurse to do this free of charge if you find giving tablets difficult.

-3) Spot on (Roundworm and Tapeworm) - Some preparations also treat hook worm and whip worm.
-Some of the flea preparations used on the back of the neck also treats roundworm.
+3) Spot on (Roundworm and Tapeworm) – Some preparations also treat hookworm and whipworm.
+Some of the flea preparations used on the back of the neck also treat roundworm.
 There is also a spot on preparation that has been developed especially to treat tapeworm in difficult cats.

 We require your pet’s weight to calculate an accurate dosage of wormer.

 Remember worm treatments do not have a preventative action – they only eliminate the worms present at the time of treatment.
 Regular dosing is necessary to keep your pet healthy, worm free and prevent them from contaminating the environment with eggs.